tharte/emacs-reveal/paper.md

 (FLOSS) bundle (combining novel and established FLOSS components) in accordance with action (c).
-Briefly, emacs-reveal is a software tool, embedded in a powerful Continuous Integration infrastructure, to create and (re-) use OER slideshows (for courses and talks) with with references and embedded multimedia contents such as figures, audio explanations, animations, videos, quizzes, and live code execution.
+Briefly, emacs-reveal is a software tool, embedded in a powerful Continuous Integration infrastructure, to create and (re-) use OER slideshows (for courses and talks) with references and embedded multimedia contents such as figures, audio explanations, animations, videos, quizzes, and live code execution.
 The software simplifies creation and re-use of OER by addressing OER-specific requirements as summarized next.

+# Technical requirements for OER

 For educational resources to be free and open, next to proper licensing requirements also technical requirements exist (as defined in the ALMS framework [@HWSJ10], extended in [@Lec19]):

 - OER should be usable (for learning) with FLOSS on (almost) any device, also mobile and offline.